embercsi/ember-csi/examples/kubernetes/README.md

 This demo is based on Luis Pabon's [Kubeup repository](https://github.com/lpabon/kubeup).

-It deploys a Kubernetes single master cluster on CentOS 7 with 2 additional nodes using [kubeadm](http://kubernetes.io/docs/admin/kubeadm/) and cinderlib-CSI as the storage provider with an LVM loopback device as the backend.
+It deploys a Kubernetes single master cluster on CentOS 7 with 2 additional nodes using [kubeadm](http://kubernetes.io/docs/admin/kubeadm/) and Ember-CSI as the storage provider with an LVM loopback device as the backend.

 CSI driver is set as the default storage class, running 1 service (`StatefulSet`) with the CSI plugin running as *Controller* to manage the provisioning on *node0*, and a service (`DaemonSet`) running the plugin as *Node* mode on each of the nodes to manage local attachments.